TaraMathur/GildedRose/README.md

 (The database is seeded in db/seeds.rb and the random sell-in and quality values are generated in the setup method in models/items.rb.)

 Each click of the Update button triggers a call to the group_update method defined in app/controllers/items_controller.rb.
 The group_update method in turn makes calls to the update_values methods of each of the different items in the table, and saves the updated values to the database.

+Each click of the Reload button runs db/seeds.rb which wipes deletes all records in the db and recreates new ones with fresh values.

 There's a superclass called Item which has four attributes: name, type, quality, and sell-in.
 Item has 4 subclasses - EventItem, ConjuredItem, AgedItem, and LegendaryItem - each with its own set of update rules.
 All classes are defined in files in the model folder.